Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and

 Living from 1890 until 1969, Ho Chi Minh was trained as a teacher and traveled the world for 30 years before rising to power.
 During his travel, Ho Chi Minh learned 28 languages, many of which he taught.

 In 1927, Ho Chi Minh first arrived in Bangkok, Thailand, and from there traveled to Pichet in the north and then to Udon Thani in Isaan where there was a sizable Vietnamese community.

 The Ho Chi Minh Museum opened in 2001 and has many books, photos, letters, and maps related to Ho Chi Minh and Vietnam.
 Unfortunately, most of the displays are only in Thai and Vietnamese.
-An English speaking Thai-Vietnamese guide, however, is on duty and will answer most of your questions about Ho Chi Minh.
-From the guide, I learned that 100,000 Thai-Vietnamese live in Thailand and 60,000 in the Udon Thani area.
+An English-speaking Thai-Vietnamese guide, however, is on duty and will answer most of your questions about Ho Chi Minh.
+From the guide, I learned that 100,000 Thai-Vietnamese reside in Thailand and 60,000 in the Udon Thani area.

 After visiting the museum, my wife and I toured the reconstructed buildings where Ho Chi Minh once lived in 1928 and 1929.
 In the main building, I saw the room where Ho Chi Minh taught English, Thai, and Vietnamese to adults and children.
 I also viewed the room where he slept and an outer building that served as a kitchen.
 Next to these buildings were replicas of where Ho Chi Minh raised pigs and chickens and also stored his rice grain.

-According to Lonely Planet's publication, Ho Chi Minh used this formerly bamboo jungle area around Nong Hang village as one of his bases to rally Esaan's big Vietnamese communities for resistance against French occupation.
+According to Lonely Planet's publication, Ho Chi Minh used this formerly bamboo jungle area around Nong Hang village as one of his bases to rally Esaan's big Vietnamese communities for resistance against the French occupation.

 The museum guide, however, noted that Ho Chi Minh hid in this area to avoid French intelligence operatives who were chasing him.